-Any licensed nursing home administrator with a minimum of two (2) years' experience within the last three (3) years within the state of Indiana is eligible to be a preceptor.
+Any licensed nursing home administrator that has a minimum of two (2) years' experience prior to the start date, is currently employed as a CEO of a continuing care retirement community or is currently employed as a regional manager for a health facility is eligible to be a preceptor.

 - A. At the discretion of USI, a licensed nursing home administrator may be approved by USI to supervise the practical training and experience of future nursing home administrators in a USI-approved AIT Residency. - B. Such approval is temporary and must be reapplied for prior to the start of each training program.
 Approval/Disapproval of a nursing home administrator for preceptorship in no way affects the licensor status of that administrator. - C. If USI should determine that a nursing home administrator is unsatisfactory to serve as a preceptor, USI may withdraw its approval and/or deny future approval. - D. USI will base its approval of a nursing home administrator for preceptor on: - 1.
-The manner in which the nursing home administrator has administered his/her home as documented by various state inspections, certifications and his/her cooperation with state agencies. - 2.
+The way the nursing home administrator has administered his/her home as documented by various state inspections, certifications and his/her cooperation with state agencies. - 2.
 The nursing home administrator's personal record of professional accomplishment and performance. - 3.
 A preceptor must be a full-time nursing home administrator and meet the following requirements: - a.
 Be a currently licensed Indiana health facility administrator. - b.
 Have attended a board approved HFA Preceptor educational program within the five (5) years prior to applying to serve as a preceptor. - c.
-Have active work experience as a health facility administrator for at least two (2) out of the immediately preceding three (3) years prior to the date of application. - d.
-Not have any disciplinary action taken by the Board against the Preceptor in the last two (2) years.
+Have active work experience as a health facility administrator for at least two (2) years prior to the date of application. - d.
+Not have any disciplinary action taken by the Board against the Preceptor in the last two (2) years. - e.

-- e.
 Conduct training in a comprehensive care facility. - f.
-Be approved by the Board prior to serving as the preceptor for an administrator-in-training. - g.
-A candidate with a baccalaureate degree or higher must have two years' full-time nursing home administrator experience in the last five years, or - h.
+Be approved by the Board prior to serving as the preceptor for an administrator-in-training.

+- g.
+A candidate with a baccalaureate degree or higher must have two years' fulltime nursing home administrator experience in the last five years, or - h.
 A candidate with college credits but no baccalaureate degree must have three years' full-time nursing home administrator experience in the last five years - i.
 A candidate with no college credits must have six years' full-time nursing home administrator experience, three years of which must have occurred in the last five years.